aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/ibm-mq-sink-connector.md

 ## Create an IBM MQ sink connector configuration file

 Create a file named `ibm_mq_sink_connector.json` with the following configurations.
-This file is optional but helps you keep your settings organized, making it easier to copy and paste the configurations into the [Aiven Console](https://console.aiven.io/) later.
+This file is optional but helps you organize your settings, making it easier to copy and paste the configurations into the [Aiven Console](https://console.aiven.io/) later.

 ```json